inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 Essentially: I am talking about a state synchronization framework.
 We can use the following abstract strategy to build such framework:
 * Declare our data and **the way the data is organized** in a machine readable format
-* Create a generic rule to create differentials over the machiene-readable data The rest of this document is going to outline my a way to organize the data in Inexor and how to send the differentials using Inexor directly and using Node.js.
+* Create a generic rule to create differentials over the machiene-readable data

+The rest of this document is going to outline my a way to organize the data in Inexor and how to send the differentials using Inexor directly and using Node.js.

 ## Filesystems

 There's a long tradition of storing data in the filesystem.
 In fact the filesystem centric approach is one of the strong points of the unixoid systems.
-Plan9, which was built as the next generation Unix (and IMO, in a way it is), is built around that concept, essentially routing a large part communication between users, applications and the kernel through the file system; APIs are generally provided via the 9P protocol, which is a file system protocol.
+Plan9, which was built as the next generation Unix (and IMO, in a way it is), is built around that concept: routing a large part of communication between users, applications and the kernel through the file system; APIs are generally provided via the 9P protocol, which is a remote file system protocol.

 ### Requirements

 In addition to the basic file systems (as provided by protocols like 9P, CIFS or NFS) we need some other features:
-* Decentralization/Syncing – Unline a traditional file system, we need to provide synchronization between different instances in addition to access only – each C++ instance should work with the data it has locally rather than waiting for IO before being able to access internal vairables.
+* Decentralization/Syncing – Unlike a traditional file system, we need to provide synchronization between different instances in addition to access only – each C++ instance should work with the data it has locally rather than waiting for IO before being able to access internal variables.
 * Semantic Information – We need to be able to check whether a player is actually allowed to perform  a certain update (e.g. only an admin may kick another player but each player can disconnect themselves)
 * Optimization – Since we know a lot about our internal data, we can compress that information.
-E.g. the number of games left could be in the tree under `/game/eta`, but since we know this is a ferequently accessed element we internally assign the file system ID 13; if we're clever, this fits into a 4bit varint; it can be decoded quickyly and in our C++ server code we could use a statically compiled jumping table to access it.
+E.g. the time in the game left could be in the tree under `/game/eta`, but since we know this is a frequently accessed element we internally assign the file system ID 13; if we're clever, this fits into a 4bit varint; it can be decoded quickyly and in our C++ server code we could use a statically compiled jumping table to access it.

 There already are a couple of file systems and file system protocols out there; 9P comes to mind very quickly because it was build as an API for accessing application internals.
 Unfortunately it doesn't meet the distributed requirment.
-Then, there also are some [distributed file systems](https://en.wikipedia.org/wiki/Comparison_of_distributed_file_systems#cite_note-6)m but they are generally built for storing big data (problems that won't fit on a single HD) where as we are dealing with a small amount of data that needs to be synched efficiently.
+Then, there also are some [distributed file systems](https://en.wikipedia.org/wiki/Comparison_of_distributed_file_systems#cite_note-6) but they are generally built for storing big data (problems that won't fit on a single HD) where as we are dealing with a small amount of data that needs to be synced efficiently.

 So let's take a step back and design our own:

 ### A Virtual File System for Inexor

-The Inexor File System should be distributed, thus a set of process/computers has shared ownership over the FS; each of those is called a *Peer*.
+The Inexor File System should be distributed, thus a set of process/computers has shared ownership over the FS; each of those is called a **Peer**.
+A peer who is actually playing will be called a...**Player**.

 File Sytems are generally just **Trees**;

 **Node** (or vertex) a point in the Tree.
 Each node as a name and possibly other metadata.
 **Directory** a Node in the Tree that can contain other nodes.
 Plain directories are compile time static.
 **File** a Node in the Tree that contains no other nodes but can have some data attached to it.
 The value of files can in princilple be changed.

 The simplest Tree consists of a single Directory containing no nodes.
 This base node is called the **Root**.

 For Inexor we need a couple more data structures:

 **Link** File that contains a reference to another Node.
 This generally expresses äquivalence between nodes.
-Let `/players/22/name` be a File that contains "Arthur Dent" and let `/players/me` be a link references `/players/22`; then `/players/me/name` is considered a File with the value "Arthur Dent".
+Let `/players/22/name` be a File that contains "Arthur Dent" and let `/players/me` be a link that references `/players/22`; then `/players/me/name` is considered a File with the value "Arthur Dent".
 What a link points to can be changed.
 **Set** A Directory that is not compile time static.
 A Set contains any number of nodes; each of those nodes must follow the same structure.
 The name of a Node inside a directory needs to be a UUID.
 Sets also contain special directory **by/** which can be used to access subnodes based on their propertes.
 E.g. by `by/name/hoax` would reference a Directory inside the set that has a File `name` with the contents `hoax`.
 **Log** A Directory that contains a history of Nodes.
 Each Node in a log needs to follow the same structure.
 The names of the Nodes in a log are nanosecond precision unix timestamps PLUS a UUID.
 Logs also contain Links with numeric names: `0` would access the most recent node, while `1` would acces the Node before that.
 Logs only provide approximate chronological coherence: Nanosecond precision is mostly used to avoid name collisions; correctness can not be guranteed because it is not possible to synchronize all the Peer's clocks and since Unix time is based on UTC and thus incorporates leap seconds.
 Old Nodes may be purged from nodes; the Log structure declares no limitation on when that may happen.

 [Unix Style Paths](https://en.wikipedia.org/wiki/Path_(computing)#Unix_style) are used to denote paths.